Last Updated on by

 How to Use a Cordless String Trimmer

 For edging, turn your cordless trimmer so that the string is vertical, and walk the tool directly into the just cut path.
-The tool will pull up debris, rocks, and dirt doing this, but this is expected in a yard that hasn’t been edged before.
+The tool will pull up debris, rocks, and dirt doing this, but this is expected, so make sure you wear protective gear.
 Then, on a weekly basis, slowly ‘sneak up’ on the exact edge that you want, and it will be easy to maintain after that.

-Tapering, or holding the tool, so it hits the grass at a very slight angle, is preferred when you’re working along a fence, retaining wall, curb, or tree.
-You will be cutting less grass with the tapering method, and leaving a tight edge which will blend into the height of the grass you’ve just mowed for a nice, clean look.
+Tapering, or holding the tool, so it hits the grass at a very slight angle, is preferred when you’re working along a fence, retaining wall, curb, or tree

 How to Determine the Best Cordless Weed Whacker to Buy

-There are many considerations when deciding on which cordless weed whacker is the best purchase for you:
+There are many considerations when deciding on which cordless string trimmer is the best purchase for you:

-- First of all, you should consider the weight of the trimmer since you’re the one who’s going to be carrying it around.
+- Consider the weight of the trimmer since you’re the one who’s going to be carrying it around.
 Look for a lighter weight model that offers excellent maneuverability.

-- Second, look for a trimmer that has a decent-sized safety guard to protect you against flying debris (of course you should always wear goggles when whacking to protect your eyes against flying grass and rocks).
+- Look for a trimmer that has a decent-sized safety guard to protect you against flying debris (of course you should always wear goggles when whacking to protect your eyes against flying grass and rocks).

-- Third, look for a weed whacker that has a trigger lock to prevent it accidentally running when not in use.
+- Look for a weed whacker that has a trigger lock to prevent it accidentally running when not in use.
 The switch should be easy to reach.

-- Fourth, decide whether or not you want to have an automatic feed system or a bump feed system.
+- Decide whether or not you want to have an automatic feed system or a bump feed system.
 Either one works well, so it’s just a matter of your personal preference.
 More expensive trimmers will usually feature a spool that you’ll be able to load quickly with new lines.

-- Fifth, look for durable construction (but remember that even the costliest models use a few plastic details to reduce their weight).
+- Look for durable construction (but remember that even the costliest models use a few plastic details to reduce their weight).

 How Much Should I Expect to Pay?

-Usually, the finest cordless string trimmers on the market will cost more than your typical gas-powered model.
-Of course, with a stringless trimmer you won’t have any of the expenses of oil or gas costs or engine maintenance, so your initial cost is most often offset by a gas trimmer’s ongoing expenses.
-A good cordless trimmer will cost anywhere from about $125 to $250.
-Online reviewers state that buying a cordless trimmer if a cost effective way to trim and edge your yard, and they are very pleased with the amount of power these trimmers provide.
+Of course, with a cordless trimmer you won’t have any of the expenses of oil or gas costs or engine maintenance, so your initial cost is most often offset by a gas trimmer’s ongoing expenses

 Difference Between Cheap and Expensive Models